 People mistakenly believe that professional help is only for the “crazy” or mentally ill.
 Solution-focused consultation is potentially for everyone, not just those who may need more in-depth psychotherapeutic support.
 Consultation with someone trained and experienced in solution-focused therapy can serve many purposes.
 Perhaps you wish to achieve a short-term objective, such as learning to better manage your time so you can open your own business.
 Or maybe you want to connect with your co-workers or your boss in a healthier manner.
 Or maybe you want to learn to cope with life in a less stressful way.
 Whether long- or short-term, your selected goals and objectives can be achieved quickly and easily with an independent observer “rooting” for you, from the sidelines, as you move toward success.
-Solution-focused consultation is generally accomplished by phone, Skype or email in the privacy of your home or office.
+Solution-focused consultation is generally accomplished by phone, Skype, email, or live online chat in the privacy of your home or office.
 No travel, no parking.
 Getting objective feedback on your thoughts, goals and plans can become a part of your schedule with a minimum of inconvenience.

 Solution-Focused consultation starts as an alliance between Dr. Hurd and you, the Client.